davidmenlop/HubSpot-Developer-Coding/README.md

 ## Quick Start

-### Step 1: Update your CLI and & authenticate your account

-1. Update to latest CLI version by running `npm install -g @hubspot/cli@latest`.
-1. Run `hs init` if you haven’t already done so to create a config file for your parent account.
-1. Run `hs auth` to authenticate your account.
-Alternatively, select your pre-authenticated account with `hs accounts use`.

-### Step 2: Create the project
+### Step 1: Clone the project

-In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="display-iframe-modal" --name="display-iframe-modal" --template="display-iframe-modal"`
+Create a folder where you want this sample to be cloned and clone the repository

-### Step 3: Install dependencies
+### Step 2: Install dependencies

-Now in the CLI, enter into this newly created folder by `cd display-iframe-modal`.
+Now in the CLI, enter into this newly created folder.
 Run `npm install` to install the dependencies for this project.

-### Step 4: Upload project
+### Step 3: Run project

-Run `hs project upload`.
-If you’d like to build on this project, run `hs project dev` to kickoff the dev process and see changes reflected locally as you build.
+Run `npm start`.

-### Step 5: View the cards
+### Step 4: Update Blogs data.

-In the main menu select `Contacts` > `Contacts` to view contact records.
-Click on any of the contact objects and navigate to the custom tab to access the sample card.
-If you don’t have any contacts in the account you’re using to view this sample, create a contact by the following steps:

-1. In the main menu, select `Contacts` > `Contacts`.
-2. Click `Create contact` in the top right hand corner and fill in all required fields.
-Click `create` once you’ve finished filling in your contact details.
-3. Your new contact should appear in the `Contacts table`.
-Select it and navigate to the `Custom` tab in the middle pane to access the sample card.
+In the blogs.json following steps:

+1. In the blogs.json file update, delete or add a post and save the JSON document.
+2. Check on your console the news logs with changes on the Average number of posts when delete or add data.
+3. Check on your console the news logs with changes on the Top 3 users with the most posts when delete or add data.
+4. Check on your console the news logs with changes on the New Posts or Deleted Post when delete or add data.
+5. Check on your console the news logs with changes on the Modified posts with current and previous information.

 If you haven't customized the tabs before follow step #4 from [this guide](https://developers.hubspot.com/docs/platform/ui-extensions-quickstart).